 Jesus conquered death, giving us hope for our future and faith for the redemption of our sins.
 It is important to Christianity that Jesus conquered death and that His power also lives in us through the Holy Spirit, who leads our spirits (Romans 8:11).
 We cannot place our faith in a Savior who is dead, which is why Jesus rose from the dead to give us hope in this life (John 10:28).

-Christ's revival is fundamental to Christianity.
+That Jesus rose from the dead is fundamental to Christianity.
 First Corinthians 15 is a great testament to the importance of His resurrection.
 He was the first to rise from the dead (1 Corinthians 15:20) and cleared the way for all who believe in Him (1 Corinthians 15:22–23).
 Our faith is meaningless and in vain if Jesus remained in His tomb (1 Corinthians 15:17).
 We can believe in God's love and that Jesus has the ability to grant us eternal life when we believe in Him, because He was able to conquer death (John 3:16–18).

 Why should I believe in the resurrection of Jesus Christ?